arkadeycns/De-Nile-Dreamers/README.md

 In the first approach, we explore the use of **Gradient Boosting algorithms** to predict semantic similarity.
 These models rely on features extracted from vector embeddings of the input texts.
 The features are designed to capture various semantic aspects of the texts, and the Gradient Boosting model leverages these features to make accurate similarity predictions.

 #### Key Steps:
-- **Feature Engineering**: We extract a variety of features from the vector embeddings, such as cosine similarity, word overlap, and sentence structure metrics.
+- **Feature Engineering**: We extract a variety of features from the vector embeddings, such as cosine similarity, NER, numerical NER and sentence structure metrics.
 - **Model Training**: A gradient boosting algorithm (e.g., XGBoost, LightGBM) is trained on these features to predict the similarity score between sentence pairs.
 - **Model Evaluation**: We evaluate the model using standard STS evaluation metrics.